felixlu/awesome-stars/topics.md

 - [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
 It can also be employed for offensive cybersecurity or competitive coding challenges.
 [NeurIPS 2024
 - [chaitin/SafeLine](https://github.com/chaitin/SafeLine) - serve as a reverse proxy to protect your web services from attacks and exploits.
-- [OpenNHP/opennhp](https://github.com/OpenNHP/opennhp) - Zero Trust Network Hiding Protocol (NHP) Open Source Implementation.
-OpenNHP Docs: https://opennhp.org/
+- [OpenNHP/opennhp](https://github.com/OpenNHP/opennhp) - NHP: A lightweight cryptography-driven zero trust networking protocol at the OSI 5th layer to hide your server and data from attackers.

 ## dart